tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 [grammar guides](resources.html#grammar),
 and [software](resources.html#software) to facilitate your language learning.

+On the other hand,
+if someone tries to sell you language learning courses, books, software, or any other resources, it's best to avoid them.
+We believe these are simply scams.
+No one needs to pay money to learn a language.

-The AJATT method doesn't require any payments.
+The AJATT method does not require any payments.
 However,
-because the method is based on self-study, you'll need to study by yourself and ensure you follow everything the guide says.
+because the method is based on self-study, you will need to study by yourself and ensure you follow everything the guide says.
 Everything depends on how well you study.

 ## Technology